 When I asked school counselors and psychologists about what they include in their counseling sessions, a feelings check-in was by far the most popular answer.
 This past year, a special education teacher posted a mental health check she did with her students, and it went viral.

 We all know how important it is that students have ways to communicate.
-Checking in with students about how they are feeling is one of the very first places you can start, whether you are in a counseling session or at a Monday morning meeting.
+Checking in with students about how they are feeling is one of the very first places you can start in a counseling session.

 Why Do Feelings Check Ins?